LilConsul/tinycompiled/README.md

 ![TinyCompiled GUI Interface](img/coding.png)

 This launches the interactive Textual-based editor where you can:

 - Write TinyCompiled code in the left pane
-- See real-time NASM translation in the right pane
+- To see real-time NASM translation in the right pane hit Ctrl+R
 - Save files with Ctrl+S (shows file save dialog)
-- Open files with Ctrl+O
-- Compile with Ctrl+R

 #### GUI Features